1xuan/iblog/Python/2022-04-26-Unicode And Bytes.md

 ascii
 ~~~

-The answer [How to print UTF-8 encoded text to the console in Python](https://stackoverflow.com/a/35100990/8993864) give give some details and suggestions about this.
+The answer [How to print UTF-8 encoded text to the console in Python](https://stackoverflow.com/a/35100990/8993864) gives some details and suggestions about this.

 **See Also**